robynforrest/iscam-gui/README.md

             $outputs
               $mpd              - Data Frame containing the ouput of the mpd model run
               $mcmc             - Data frame containgin the output of the mcmc model run
-              $mpdSummary       - Output from the SSsummarize() function from r4ss.
+              $par              - Parameter file contents (iscam model PAR file)
+                $theta1         - log_ro parameter estimate
+                $theta2         - steepness parameter estimate
+                $theta3         - log_m parameter estimate
+                $theta4         - log_avgrec parameter estimate
+                $theta5         - log_recinit parameter estimate
+                $theta6         - rho parameter estimate
+                $theta7         - vartheta parameter estimate
+                $sel_par1       - Vector of selectivity parameters, 1 for each nit
+                $sel_par2       - Vector of selectivity parameters, 1 for each nit
+                $sel_par3       - Vector of selectivity parameters, 1 for each nit
+                $log_ft_pars    - Vector of fishing mortality parameters, one for each year
+                $init_log_rec_devs - Vector of recruitment devs for non-virgin (fished) B0
+                $log_rec_devs   - Vector of estimated recruitment deviations, 1 for each year
+                $log_m_nodes    - Vector of estimated nodes for natural mortality
+                $log_age_tau21  - Parameter 1 for age
+                $log_age_tau22  - Parameter 2 for age
+                $phi11          - Parameter 1 for nit 1 for phi
+                $phi12          - Parameter 1 for nit 2 for phi
+                $phi21          - Parameter 2 for nit 1 for phi
+                $phi22          - Parameter 2 for nit 2 for phi
+                $log_degrees_of_freedom1 - For nit 1
+                $log_degrees_of_freedom2 - For nit 2
+                $gamma_r        - Single gamma parameter
+                $numParams      - The number of parameters in the model
+                $objFunValue    - Objective function value returned by the run
+                $maxGradient    - Maximum gradient from the run.
+This should be a very small number.
               $retros           - List of Retrospective data (with filenames as $name) - REP file contents.
 If NULL, no retros. sens[[N]] - each Sensitivity Group number N contains the following
-            $names              - A vector of names of the Scenarios that are currently in Sensitivity Group N
+            $names              - A vector of names of the Scenarios that are currently in sensitivity group N
             $summary            - The list returned by SSsummarize() function run on all Scenarios names in $names
-            $isMCMC             - If any of the models in the Sensitivity group are mcmc runs, this will be TRUE, otherwise FALSE
+            $isMCMC             - If any of the models in the sensitivity group are mcmc runs, this will be TRUE, otherwise FALSE

 ## Cloning the repository